status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 ## Caveats

-A node synced using trusted node sync will not be able to serve historical requests via the REST API from before the checkpoint.
+A node synced using trusted node sync will not be able to serve historical requests via the Beacon API from before the checkpoint.
 Future versions will resolve this issue.